inet-framework/inet/showcases/mobility/basic/doc/index.rst

 scenarios, especially those that involve wireless communication.
 INET allows you to add mobility to nodes by using modules that represent different mobility models, such as linear motion or random waypoint.
-There is a wide variety of mobility models available in INET and you can even combine them to create complex motion patterns.
+There is a wide variety of mobility models available in INET, and you can even combine them to create complex motion patterns.

 This showcase provides a demonstration of some of the elementary mobility models